igorrra/email_collector/README.md

 /api/v1/email/attachments/directory/filename - method GET:

-('directory' and 'filename' attributes stored in the database and can be found while retrieving an email by id under the 'path' value)
+('directory' and 'filename' attributes stored in the database and can be found while retrieving an email by id under the 'path' attribute)

+curl -i -u login:pass GET http://127.0.0.1:5000/api/v1/email/attachments/directory/filename

+* Download uploaded entire email from server.

+/api/v1/email/uploaded_emails/directory/filename - method GET:

+('directory' and 'filename' attributes stored in the database and can be found while retrieving an email by id under the 'source_email_path' attribute)

 curl -i -u login:pass GET http://127.0.0.1:5000/api/v1/email/attachments/directory/filename